 There are a variety of garage door bottom seals available, including those for residential and commercial garage door installations.
 Below, you will find an overview of some of the most popular types of garage door bottom seals.

 Before we get into the types of seals, it’s important to understand what a bottom seal actually does.

 Firstly, what’s the function of the bottom seal?
 Simply put, it’s to seal up the bottom of the door.
 No matter how well the concrete in your garage has been laid, it will never be totally level.
 Because of this, you need a seal on your garage door in order to seal it totally.

 That seal needs to be in place to stop anything from getting into your door.
 When you get bad weather and storms, it’ll stop water and debris from coming in.
-It’ll also stop pests in their tracks, as they often find garages to be a safe spot to nest.

-Some seals are also insulated, ensuring that your garage stays a comfortable temperature.
+Some seals are also insulated, ensuring that your garage stays at a comfortable temperature.
 If you’re looking to replace your seal, then an insulated one may be best for you if you use your garage often.
 It’s amazing how much heat they keep in, making your garage perfect for hobbies or work.

 A Closer Look at Door Seals

 Which type of seal do you have on the bottom of your garage door?
 There are several different types, that have their advantages and disadvantages.
 Here are the types that you’ll most often see:

 Brush seals: As the name implies, these seals are a brush that sits on the bottom of the garage door.
 You won’t often see these on residential garage doors, as they’re more commonly used in commercial properties.

 Bulb shape: These seals have a rounded bottom on them, while the top section, which fits onto the garage door, is a T shape.